slowernews/wisdom-tldr/chapters/chapter_appendix.md

 'All that women want is for you to listen.'

-> *'Most man bore women.
-Women want to feel that its always a different man.'*

 > *'If you can make a woman laugh, you can make her do anything.' -- Marilyn Monroe*

-> *'Chicks dig a man who exhibits grace under pressure.'*

 > *'She likes a gentleman who knows when not to be gentle.'*

 > *'The classical definition of a gentleman: he never insulted anyone unintentionally.' -- James Crow*

+> *'Chicks dig a man who exhibits grace under pressure.'*

 > *'A suit to women is like lingerie to men.'*